alexylem/myphotos/README.md

 - [X] Share albums as public, restricted, or keep them private
 - [X] Restricted albums are shared to groups of people
-- [X] People authenticate using their :lock: Google account
+- [X] People authenticate using their Google account
 - [X] Hide bad/dupplicate photos instead of having to delete them

 ### Additional user features